 Of the fluorine present in rotary kilns, 90 to 95% is bound in the clinker and the remainder is bound with dust in the form of calcium fluoride stable under the conditions of the burning process.
 Owing to the great calcium excess, the emission of gaseous fluorine compounds and of hydrogen fluoride in particular, is virtually excluded.
-Ultra-fine dust fractions that pass hrough the measuring gas filter may simulate low contents of gaseous fluorine compounds rotary systems of the cement industry.
+Ultra-fine dust fractions that pass hrough the measuring gas filter may simulate low contents of gaseous fluorine compounds in rotary kiln systems of the cement industry.

-Fig. 5-23: Gaseous inorganic fluorine compound concentration values (year 2009) measured in the clean gas of 39 rotary kilns and given as HF.
+Fig. 5-23: Gaseous inorganic fluorine compound concentration values (year 2010) measured in the clean gas of 40 rotary kilns and given as HF.

-Fig. 5-24: HF emissions (annual releases in 2009) of 39 rotary kilns.
+Fig. 5-24: HF emissions (annual releases in 2010) of 40 rotary kilns.

 If the values measured are below the detection limit, the releases can only be estimated.
-In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.04 mg/m.
+In these cases, the range of possible emissions is represented by a broken line, the upper limit of which was calculated using a concentration of 0.04 mg/m^3 .